xnl-h4ck3r/webpaste/README.md

 ```

 For example, start `webpaste` to write the output to a file:

 ```
 ./webpaste -o target_endpoints.txt
 ```

 ### Getting results

-Using the Google snippet that is included by default:
+Using the example **Google URLs** snippet that is included by default:

 1. Open google and search for something like `site:redbull.com`
 2. Make sure `wepaste` is running in the terminal and there are no errors, and it says it is listening.
 3. Click on `webpaste` extension and click on `Google URLs`, and you will see URLs from the google search engine in your terminal.
+The **post snippet** will also load the next set of results (e.g. click the **More results** button).
+4. Keep pressing the `Google URLs` and get links.
+At some point Google will probably show you a Captcha screen.
+Just complete it and carry on clicking!

+**IMPORTANT: Any examples provided work at the time of writing this, but if the target changes their site, you may need to change the javascript snippet to work again.**

 ## Issues